Skip to main content

 Who This Service Is For

 Whether you bet on sports, play casino games, enter poker tournaments, or hit the lottery, gambling income has tax consequences.
-Here's how we help each type of client.
+Here's how the tax rules apply to each type of gambler.

 Sports Bettors